glauberramos/glauberramos.com/_posts/posts/2013-11-15-bill-buxton.markdown

 works, sell, flows, and work together

-ecosustem of products, that's a change in everything
+ecosystem of products, that's a change in everything

 the more you need the more you want